JNX03/NextTectartworld/README.md

+READ THIS : THIS PROJECT WILL BE "Archive"

 # NextTectartworld

 This project was inspired by r/Place.
 It is an online shared canvas where you can draw individual pixels.